-Mitchell Shire Council will soon introduce a cat curfew.
+Mitchell Shire Council introduced a cat curfew on 16 October, 2019.
 The curfew requires cats to be confined to the owner’s premises overnight, between sunset and sunrise.

 The cat curfew is not about keeping your cat inside your house; you just need to confine your cat to your property boundary during that time.
 However, cats that are not confined during the day (during non-curfew hours) can still be trapped if a resident objects to the cat being on their property.